 A serial winner across various youth races, Georgia was rocketing towards to the elite level before a nightmare 16 months saw her sidelined with a recurring foot injury.

 Despite that setback, her steely determination saw her return to the front of the pack in 2017 – this time at senior level – as she grabbed a maiden elite win at the ITU World Cup race in Madrid.

-There would be further stumbling blocks en route to further titles and records, including an infamous incident which saw her disqualified for crossing the finish line hand-in-hand with training partner Jess Learmonth.
+There would be further stumbling blocks en-route to more titles and records, including an infamous incident which saw her disqualified for crossing the finish line hand-in-hand with training partner Jess Learmonth.